-In the case of unplanned absence, parents are asked to send an explanatory email to office@maynard.co.uk before 08:30.
+In the case of unplanned absence, parents are asked to send an explanatory email to office@maynard.co.uk before 8.30am.
 The explanatory note is required for us to fulfil our legal obligation to account for and record any absences.
 If we have had no notification of absence, the Office will telephone parents to check why your daughter is not in school.
 If your daughter is unwell, please do not send her to school.
-Continuous (three days or more) or repeated absence on medical grounds must be covered by a note from your daughter's doctor.